 GASB Statement 91 - Conduit Debt Obligations is effective for reporting periods beginning after December 15, 2021.
 The objective of this Statement is to improve the consistency of reporting conduit debt.
 This Statement requires government entities that issue conduit debt, but are not the obligors, not to recognize the liability unless it is more likely than not that the government issuer will service the debt.
-Management has not completed its review of the requirements of this standard and its applicability.

 GASB Statement 92 - Omnibus 2020 is effective for reporting periods beginning after June 15, 2021.
 The objective of this Statement is to improve comparability in financial reporting for leases, pensions, OPEB, and asset retirement obligations.
-Management has not completed its review of the requirements of this standard and its applicability.

 GASB Statement 94 - Public-Private and Public-Public Partnerships and Availability Payment Arrangements is effective for reporting periods beginning after June 15, 2022.
 The objective of this Statement is to provide accounting and financial reporting guidance for arrangements in which the governmental entity (the transferor) contracts with an operator to provide public services by conveying control of the right to operate or use a nonfinancial asset.
-Management is in the process of evaluating this standard and has not yet determined its impact, if any, on the financial statements.

 GASB Statement 96 - Subscription-Based Information Technology Arrangements (SBITA) is effective for reporting periods beginning after June 15, 2022.
 The objective of this Statement is to provide accounting and financial reporting guidance for transactions in which a governmental entity contracts with another party for the right to use their software.
 A right-to-use-asset and a corresponding liability would be recognized for SBITAs.
-Management has not completed its review of the requirements of this standard and its applicability.